nf-core/pixelator/README.md

 ## Introduction

-**nf-core/pixelator** is a bioinformatics best-practice analysis pipeline for analysis of data from the Molecular Pixelation (MPX) and Proximity Network (PNA) assays.
+**nf-core/pixelator** is a bioinformatics best-practice analysis pipeline for analysis of data from tthe Proximity Network (PNA) assay.
 It takes a samplesheet as input and will process your data using `pixelator` to produce a PXL file containing single-cell protein abundance and protein interactomics data.

+TODO!
+Rework the metro map!
 ![](./docs/images/nf-core-pixelator-metromap.svg)

-Depending on the input data the pipeline will run different steps.

-For PNA data, the pipeline will run the following steps:
+The pipeline will run the following steps:

 1. Do quality control checks of input reads and build amplicons ([`pixelator single-cell-pna amplicon`](https://github.com/PixelgenTechnologies/pixelator))
 2. Create groups of amplicons based on their marker assignments ([`pixelator single-cell-pna demux`](https://github.com/PixelgenTechnologies/pixelator))